Jaycossey/blog-portfolio/README.md

 Database Seeding - Microsoft Documentation - <a href="https://learn.microsoft.com/en-us/ef/core/modeling/data-seeding" target="_blank" referrer="noreferrer noopener">Link</a>

-CRUD Operations - Microsoft Documentation - <a href="https://learn.microsoft.com/en-us/aspnet/core/data/ef-mvc/crud?view=aspnetcore-8.0" target="_blank" referrer="noreferrer noopener">Link</a>

 ConnectionStrings - Microsoft Documentation - <a href="https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/connection-string-syntax" target="_blank" referrer="noreferrer noopener">Link</a>

 ConnectionStrings - Syntax Cheatsheet - <a href="https://www.connectionstrings.com/" target="_blank" referrer="noreferrer noopener">Link</a>

+C# Syntax - w3Schools - <a href="https://www.w3schools.com/cs/index.php" target="_blank" referrer="noreferrer noopener">Link</a>

+CRUD Operations - Microsoft Documentation - <a href="https://learn.microsoft.com/en-us/aspnet/core/data/ef-mvc/crud?view=aspnetcore-8.0" target="_blank" referrer="noreferrer noopener">Link</a>

+CRUD Operations in MVC - C# Corner - <a href="https://www.c-sharpcorner.com/article/crud-operation-in-asp-net-mvc2/" target="_blank" referrer="noreferrer noopener">Link</a>

 ## Support

 Raise an issue on this <a href="https://github.com/Jaycossey/blog-portfolio" target="_blank" referrer="noreferrer noopener">repo</a> for further support, or contact me via my existing <a href="https://ianscott.netlify.app/" target="_blank" referrer="noreferrer noopener">portfolio</a>

-### Side Notes and TODO's:
+## Side Notes and TODO's:

 When working with SQL databases and SQLServer, migrations work the same, the difference is in the dbcontext, which is a reference to the connection strings, these are tailored with the syntax to contextualise the connected server, as well as the database within it.
 Database files are created with the migrations, so the tables dont exist prior to running the migration commands.